0xSn4k3000/TheRoom/README.md

 use /join to join the room
 inside the room ther is onther commands you can use. to know more about the command run the command without args

-# THX TO MR KAITO to work with the server side
+# Thanks MR KAITO for programming the server side
 # For any reports u can messages me here: sysndicate91957@protonmail.com